andrysp/Analysis-of-Intentions-of-Mobile-Games-Users-in-Indonesia-Using-SPSS/README.md

 # Data Analysis:
 Analysis and data processing performed using IBM SPSS Statistics software.
 # Note:
-Full research and analysis on the ResearchGate (soon)
+See full description of analysis in the ResearchGate (soon)